 Also, try putting the bubble wrap on your kiddo’s feet and having them walk on the picture for another fun tactile experience.

 Wash The Muddy Animals | The Imagination Tree

-Create lots of fun for preschoolers and toddlers with this wash the muddy farm animals sensory play!
-This is a taste-safe play idea which makes it perfect for even the littlest explorer and is wonderful when paired with a favorite farm story or song.
+Create lots of fun for preschoolers and toddlers with this wash the muddy farm animals’ sensory play!
+This is a taste-safe play idea that makes it perfect for even the littlest explorer and is wonderful when paired with a favorite farm story or song.

 Outer Space Play Dough | Fantastic Fun and Learning